pejobo/google-music-sync/README.rst

 GoogleMusicSync:
 ==================================================
-A simple Python script to sync your local MP3 library to Google Play Music.
+A simple Python2 script to sync your local MP3 library to Google Play Music.
 Uses the excellent Google Music API script by Simon Weber and eyeD3 for MP3 tag reading.

 To run it, you'll need the pre-reqs: